 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
-Recently, inflation has increased to its highest level in decades, and the Federal Reserve has been raising the federal funds rate in response.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and the Company's investments may not keep pace with inflation, which may result in losses to shareholders.
-As inflation, interest rates of any debt securities issued by the Company would likely increase, which would tend to further reduce returns to shareholders.
-Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy would likely increase, which would tend to further reduce returns to shareholders.
+As inflation increases, the real value of our shares and dividends therefore may decline.
+In addition, during any periods of rising inflation, interest rates of any debt securities issued by the Company would likely increase, which would tend to further reduce returns to shareholders.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and our investments may not keep pace with inflation, which may result in losses to our shareholders.
 This risk is greater for fixed-income instruments with longer maturities.